johnsonjh/dps8m-proxy/README.md

   as the date and time of the session, their IP address, and possibly a resolved host name.
 This can be disabled with `--no-banner`.

-* There are three primary text pfiles which can be displayed to connecting users:
+* The `--no-banner` command disables these lines, but does NOT disable the file-based banner content.
+There are three primary text files which can be displayed to connecting users:

   | File        | Purpose                                                                   |
   |------------:|:--------------------------------------------------------------------------|